codybrom/denim/readme.md

 ## Security Note

-Ensure that your function is deployed with appropriate access controls and authentication mechanisms to protect sensitive data like access tokens.
+Ensure your deployment uses proper access controls and authentication to protect sensitive data like access tokens.

 ## Testing

-To run the tests:
+Run the tests using:

 ```bash
 deno test mod_test.ts